Safety briefings take place at 8am and 3pm.

 - any other information that may help if you need to be rescued.

-You should take a satellite phone or a personal locator beacon.
-You will not have mobile phone reception on the walk.
+You should also take a satellite phone or a personal locator beacon, as you will not have mobile phone reception.

 Drinking water and first aid

 There are natural water sources all along the Jatbula Trail and each of the campsites is located near permanent fresh water.

 You should still take care and purify your drinking water using UV treatment or a filtration device.